dongjunkun/DropDownMenu/README.md

  - fully customization, you can add any view or viewGroup,do you want do
  - not popuwinw implement, better experience effort

-##why this?
+##why create this library?
-First of all,this my first repositories,I read a lot awesome repositories in create this before,but not find i want effect,so i create this.
+First of all,this my first library for github,I read a lot awesome library in create this before,but not find i want effect,so i create this.

 ##screenshot
 ![jj](https://github.com/dongjunkun/MultipleDropDownMenu/blob/master/art/simaple.gif)